Board of Directors

 Fred E. Cohen, M.D., D. Phil.

 Dr. Cohen has served as a member of our Board since May 2002.
-Dr. Cohen currently serves as a Partner and Managing Director of TPG Biotechnology Partners, L.P., which he joined in 2001, and serves as co-head of TPG’s biotechnology group.
-Dr. Cohen is a member of the boards of directors of BioCryst Pharmaceuticals, Inc., CareDx, Inc., Genomic Health, Inc., Roka BioScience, Inc., Tandem Diabetes Care, Inc., and Veracyte, Inc., each of which is a public company.
+In 2001, Dr. Cohen joined TPG Capital, a private investment firm, to initiate and lead TPG’s venture efforts in biotechnology and life sciences as a Partner and Managing Director.
+He retired from this role at TPG at the end of 2016 and now serves as a Senior Advisor to TPG.
+Beginning is 1986, and until his retirement in 2016, Dr. Cohen also served as a member of the faculty of University of California, San Francisco (UCSF).
+Dr. Cohen is a member of the boards of directors of BioCryst Pharmaceuticals, Inc., CareDx, Inc., Genomic Health, Inc., Tandem Diabetes Care, Inc., UroGen Pharma Ltd, and Veracyte, Inc., each of which is a public company.
 Dr. Cohen previously served as a member of the board of directors of Quintiles Transnational Holdings, Inc., which was a public company during Dr. Cohen’s service as a director.
 He is a member of the National Academy of Medicine and the American Academy of Arts and Sciences.
 Dr. Cohen received a B.S. degree in Molecular Biophysics and Biochemistry from Yale University, a D.Phil. degree in Molecular Biophysics from Oxford University, where he was a Rhodes Scholar, and an M.D. degree from Stanford University.

 Kapil Dhingra, M.B.B.S.